An iPhone

 No hunting required

 Scanned photos rarely know when they were taken.
 They carry the day they were digitized, so a print from 1987 files itself under 2019, buried between last week's screenshots.
-The app combs your library right on the device and gathers those stuck photos into one list — picking what to date takes a minute, not an afternoon.
-(New to the problem?
-Read the full guide to fixing scanned photo dates.)
+The app combs your library right on the device and gathers those stuck photos into one list.

 The manifest